 Ferragosto is an Italian national holiday where the Italians escape the dog days of August and take a rest from the labor of the harvest season.
 It is a family holiday rivaled only by Christmas, and many Italians head for the beach for a week of relaxation, friends and good food.
-Watermelon often plays a starring role, so this pitcher featuring a watermelon Limoncello drink is a perfect crowd-pleaser for Ferragosto (or any summer celebration)
+Cool, refreshing watermelon often plays a starring role for Ferragosto, and these two recipes highlight watermelon drinks at their finest.

 A (little) History of Ferragosto: